Kneaded That

 Note: I bake by weight for accuracy.
 Cup measurements are approximate and may vary depending on how you scoop.

-Picture of cinnamon roll dough in a mixing bowl for apple pie cinnamon rolls.
+Cinnamon roll dough in a mixing bowl for apple pie cinnamon rolls.

 Step 1: Make dough: Knead soft yeast dough, rise 1–1 ½ hours.

-Picture of apple pie filling in a small sauce pan for apple pie cinnamon rolls.
+Apple pie filling in a small sauce pan for apple pie cinnamon rolls.

 Step 2: Cook filling: Sauté apples in butter, spices, and cornstarch until softened and glossy.

-Picture of cinnamon roll dough rolled out and covered with cinnamon sugar and apple pie filling for apple pie cinnamon rolls.
+Cinnamon roll dough rolled out and covered with cinnamon sugar and apple pie filling for apple pie cinnamon rolls.

 Step 3: Assemble: Roll out dough, spread butter-sugar mixture, add apples, roll up starting at the short ends, slice into 12 pieces.